-24. Oakley's innovative marketing and product designs have enabled Oakley to achieve widespread recognition and fame and have made the OAKLEY Trademarks some of the most well-known marks in the eyewear and apparel industry.
-The widespread fame, outstanding reputation, and significant goodwill associated with the Oakley brand have made the OAKLEY Trademarks valuable assets of Oakley.
+11. Plaintiffs' Trademarks are famous marks, as that term is used in 15 U.S.C. § 1125(c)(1), and have been continuously used and never abandoned.
+The innovative marketing and product designs of Plaintiffs' Products have enabled Plaintiffs' brands to achieve widespread recognition and fame and have made Plaintiffs' Trademarks some of the most well-known marks in the sun and prescription eyewear industry.
+The widespread fame, outstanding reputation, and significant goodwill associated with Plaintiffs' brands have made Plaintiffs' Trademarks valuable assets of Plaintiffs.

-25. Oakley has expended substantial time, money, and other resources in developing, advertising and otherwise promoting the OAKLEY Trademarks.
-As a result, products bearing the OAKLEY Trademarks are widely recognized and exclusively associated by consumers, the public, and the trade as being high-quality products sourced from Oakley.
-Oakley is a multi-million-dollar operation, and Oakley Products have become among the most popular of their kind in the world.

-26. The RAY-BAN Trademarks and the OAKLEY Trademarks are collectively referred to herein as "Plaintiffs' Trademarks."
+12. Plaintiffs have expended substantial time, money, and other resources in advertising and promoting Plaintiffs' Trademarks.
+In fact, Plaintiffs have expended millions of dollars annually in advertising, promoting and marketing featuring Plaintiffs' Trademarks.
+Plaintiffs' Products have also been the subject of extensive unsolicited publicity resulting from their high-quality, innovative designs.
+As a result, products bearing Plaintiffs' Trademarks are widely recognized and exclusively associated by consumers, the public, and the trade as being high-quality products sourced from Plaintiffs.
+Plaintiffs' Products have become among the most popular of their kind in the U.S. and the world.
+Plaintiffs' Trademarks have achieved tremendous fame and recognition which has only added to the inherent distinctiveness of the marks.
+As such, the goodwill associated with Plaintiffs' Trademarks is of incalculable and inestimable value to Plaintiffs.